Mittelschüler-Kartellverband

-The Mittelschüler-Kartell-Verband der katholischen farbentragenden Studentenkorporationen Österreichs or simply Mittelschüler-Kartellverband (MKV) is an Austrian umbrella organisation of Catholic male student fraternities (Studentenverbindung).
-It was founded in 1933 on 9 September.
+The Mittelschüler-Kartell-Verband der katholischen farbentragenden Studentenkorporationen Österreichs or simply Mittelschüler-Kartellverband (MKV) (English: MKV Middle School Cartel Association) is an Austrian umbrella organisation of Catholic male student fraternities (Studentenverbindung).
+It was founded in 1933.

-In contrast to umbrella organisations like, for example the "Cartellverband der katholischen deutschen Studentenverbindungen", the fraternities of the MKV do not consist of students from universities but of students from the upper levels of Austrian grammar schools.
+In contrast to umbrella organizations like, for example, the Cartellverband der katholischen deutschen Studentenverbindungen, the fraternities of the MKV do not consist of students from universities but from the upper levels of Austrian grammar schools.

-Every Member of a fraternity in the MKV wears a ribbon as well as a specific cap, whose shape may vary according to the corporation, either coloured in the fraternity's colours.
+Every member of a fraternity in the MKV wears a ribbon as well as a specific cap, whose shape may vary according to the corporation, either colored in the fraternity's colours.
 Most commonly every corporation uses three specific colours.

-Currently more than 20.000 students or former students are members of more than 160 fraternities in the MKV.
+Currently, more than 20,000 students or former students are members of more than 160 fraternities in the MKV.

-As the MKV was founded upon the federalistic principle, these fraternities are organised in 9 provincial sub organisations according to the official Austrian federal provinces.
+As the MKV was founded upon the federalistic principle, these fraternities are organized in nine provincial sub-organizations according to the official Austrian federal provinces.